flochtililoch/docker_images/apps/vpn-router/README.md

 # VPN Router

-Connects to a remote VPN, and route traffic through
+Connect your Apple TV to your Raspberry PI via ethernet, and have its traffic routed through a VPN.

-## Setup
+## Setup (Raspberry PI)
 - Copy VPN configuration to `openvpn-client/openvpn.ovpn`
 - Configure static IP for eth0:
   ```sh